RGPosadas/Mull/ml/trash-recognition/README.md

 Follow the instructions at: <https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html>

-Notes:
+Tutorial Notes:

 - Instead of manually labelling data, you can also download data using this tool: <https://pypi.org/project/openimages/>.
 You will then need to use the `fix-openimages-data.py` and `split-data.py` scripts to get the data in the right shape.

-### Training Commands

-Here are a list of commands to run during training, already modified to work correctly for our project's custom file structure.
+The sections below give various commands to run during training, already modified to work correctly for our project's custom file structure.
 All these commands are meant to be run from this root directory (trash-recognition).
 For the scripts `model_main_tf2.py` and `exporter_main_v2.py`, download them from [here](https://github.com/tensorflow/models/tree/master/research/object_detection)

 ### Generate TF Records